veetil/claude-agent-system/implement_2/ADVANCED_RUNNER_README.md

 - Full stdout and stderr from Claude CLI
 - Detailed execution logs
 - Any error messages or warnings from the CLI

+When real-time debug is enabled, you'll see:
+- Live streaming of [DEBUG] messages as they occur
+- Timestamped output lines
+- Real-time progress updates
+- Immediate feedback on what Claude is doing

 ### Batch Processing
 Create multiple task JSON files and process them: